kellydinneen/GitFit/README.md

 The page displays 4 differenct sections:
 1. User's Information
+* Displays a percentage of the user's personal info.
 2. User's Activity
+* Displays the user's Activity stats for the most recent day and week as well as their rank among all of the users
 3. User's Hydration
+* Displays how much water a user drank on the latest day, assuming that the goal is to drink 8 cups, and their hydration log entries from the latest week.
 4. User's Sleep
+* Displays the quality of a user's sleep on a scale of 1 to 5 and the hours of sleep they got, assuming that 8 hours is the goal.
+These are displayed for the latest day, the latest week, and the user's all time average.

-The current user's information is displayed from a `User` class that instantiated within the `User Repository` class as soon as the page loads.
+The current user's information is displayed from a `User` class that instantiated within the `UserRepository` class as soon as the page loads.
 Then the each user is assigned a `WellnessLog` object instance that contains all of the user's documented activity, hydration, and sleep data.
-Then, all users' data is logged into a `Sleep Repository`, `Activity Repository`, and `Hydration Repository`, where methods calaculate information about all users' wellness data.
+Then, all users' data is logged into a `SleepRepository`, `ActivityRepository`, and `HydrationRepository`, where methods calaculate information about all users' wellness data.

+Charts are used to display some of the user's data.
+The charts were created using `Chart js`.

+The User Info Area displays a percentage of the user's personal info.

 ####